 You can buy similar cutters from baking supply stores, in the baking and cake decoration section of large craft stores, on from an online retailer.
 They’re usually inexpensive and may be individual or part of a set (my circles came as a set of different diameter plungers).
 Shop around for size you like at a good price.
 Check out the plunger cutters on Amazon (affiliate link) for product examples and ideas.

-Ok, so we’re clearly fans of little dots (heheh…) but circle treats do have their advantages.
-There may be a little extra effort involved compared to the straight bulk cuts above, but the tiny dots are more than just cute.
+Ok, so we’re clearly fans of little dots at Dalmatian DIY, but circle treats do have their advantages.
+There may be a little extra effort involved compared to the straight bulk cuts above, but these tiny dots are more than just cute.
 I have several different shapes of small plunger cutters, but the simple circles a favourite for pocket-friendly treats.
-Round treats, like these, are less vulnerable to cracking and crumbs when carried in pocket treat bags or training pouches.
+Rounded dog treats, like these, are less vulnerable to cracking and crumbs when carried in pocket treat bags or training pouches.
 They don’t have any sharp corners to catch or crumble.
 I also have some tiny flower plungers with rounded petals that hold up nicely.